Adarnof/adarnauth-eveonline/README.md

 ### Providers

 Providers are the API clients which provide data.
-Two providers are defined, one for XML and one for ESI.
+Two providers are available, one for XML and one for ESI.
 The `EveXmlProvider` accepts an optional API key tuple of `(api_id, verification_code)`.
 The `EveSwaggerProvider` accepts an optional `token` argument, being a `esi.models.Token` model from [adarnauth-esi](https://github.com/adarnof/adarnauth-esi).

 Objects can be retrieved by calling the provider's `get_` methods and supplying the desired ID: for instance, to get a character, call `provider.get_character(234899860)`.
+If the ID is invalid or does not match the object type, an `ObjectNotFound` error will be raised.

 A provider factory is available for easy provider creation, `eveonline.providers.eve_provider_factory`.
 This returns the default provider as defined by `settings.EVEONLINE_DEFAULT_PROVIDER`.
 If unset, this defaults to the `EveSwaggerProvider`.
 Accepted values are `xml` and `esi`.